matichewer/eati2023/README.md

 ### EATI 2023: CI/CD First Steps

-In this repository we took our first steps using Github Action.
+In this repository we took our first steps using Github Actions.
 ___

 This repository was created for the course "**DevOps: tu pipeline de CI/CD con Github Actions**" of "Escuela de Actualización en Tecnologías de la Información" (EATI 2023) in charge of [Departamento de Ciencias e Ingeniería Informática (DCIC)](https://cs.uns.edu.ar/) of [Universidad Nacional del Sur (UNS)](https://uns.edu.ar/).